Jump to the beginning of content

 The proposed desalination plant will adopt reverse osmosis technology, and will have a water production capacity of about 135 000 cubic metres (m3) per day, with provision for future expansion to the ultimate water production capacity up to 270 000 m3 per day when necessary that will meet around 5% to 10% of the overall fresh water demand in Hong Kong.
 The first stage of the plant will be implemented under a Design-Build-Operate contract arrangement.
 The contractor will be responsible for the detailed design, construction and operation of the desalination plant.

-Construction of the first stage of Tseung Kwan O Desalination Plant has commenced on 30 December 2019 and it is planned to start its commissioning in December 2023.
+Construction of the first stage of Tseung Kwan O Desalination Plant has commenced on 30 December 2019 and it started supplying potable water to public from 22 December 2023.

 Tseung Kwan O Desalination Plant Project